JimmyZiqiangCheng/event-finder/README.md

+# Event Finder 2022
-# It is a react-redux app that a user can create, find, comment and rate on events.
+## This is a react-redux app that a user can create, find, participate, comment and rate on events.
 ## important features
--[x]hello
+- user authentication through firebase
+- filter event based on dates selected on the calender
+- check on event details with location map, creator, ratings, comments ...
+- participate/leave event which will then be added to/remove from the user profile
+- rate an event which affects overall rating
+- comment on event which lists all user comments
+- create an event with specified name, location, detail ... and added to user profile
+- check on user profile